*** Free Shipping from our UK warehouse on UK orders over £45 ***

 Please keep in mind that olive oil that is unfiltered has suspended particles of olive fruit pulp and skin in the oil.
 It is these particles that burn and smoke first when the olive oil is heated during a cooking process.
 It is the same particles that will oxidise much faster than the actual oil, but that in doing so will turn the oil rancid and unpalatable before its time.
 Especially for oil that has to travel to get in the hands of the the final consumer, it is highly adviseable that the oil is filtered.
 Producers who do not filter the oil do so to avoid the expense and time involved in filtering - this oil needs to be consumed within only weeks from milling before it loses its benefits.
 Filtering olive oil does not diminish its integrity in any way.
 It is the step that enhances it.

 The way high quality olive oil is filtered is a process that starts with "racking" ie. allowing the sediment that is suspended in the oil to make its way to the bottom of the storage vat through normal gravity.
 This takes a few weeks.
 Once this is done, the next phase of the filtering is similar to passing a mix of coffee grinds and water through a coffee filter.
 We use special papers and run the olive oil through them to filter it, to remove any particles left over from the milling process.
 This leaves us with a crystal-clean oil that will not burn when heated, while retaining all of its positive attributes.
-Opus Oléa is a filtered extra virgin oil.
+Opus Oléa is a filtered extra virgin oil (not to be confused with a refined olive oil which is chemically bleached, deodorised, degummed and generally de-natured).

 In Mediterranean countries people have been cooking with olive oil for millennia.
 People in these countries who still follow the age-old ways of nourishing themselves and consume an average of 70ml of olive oil per person per day (in Greece), have significantly lower incidences of cancers, heart disease, gastrointestinal problems, Alzheimer's, diabetes 2, rheumatoid arthritis etc. There is no such thing as a seed or "vegetable" oil in the Mediterranean diet.
 Other types of fat are not consumed in a Mediterranean diet except for the fats that occur naturally in nuts and meats, both of which are enjoyed in moderation.